Gambling and online casinos in Tanzania

 Tanzania has high potential for further growth in online gambling.

-The country is actively introducing digital licenses,
+The country is actively introducing digital licenses, supporting fintech innovations and attracting international companies.

 Plans by 2030 include:- creation of a regional licensing center e-Gaming Hub Dar es Salaam;